-Based upon the latest assumptions cash flow forecasts have been prepared out to the end of March 2024 which indicate the service will maintain a strong cash position.
+Based upon the latest assumptions cash flow forecasts have been prepared out to the end of March 2023 which indicate the service will maintain a strong cash position.

-Based on our assessment of the financial and liquidity position of Nottinghamshire Fire and Rescue Service, there are no material uncertainties or concerns on the basis of preparing the 2022/23 financial statements or on the ability to continue to operate as a going concern for a period of 12 months from the date of approval of these financial statements.
+Based on our assessment of the financial and liquidity position of Nottinghamshire Fire and Rescue Service following the Covid-19 outbreak, there are no material uncertainties or concerns on the basis of preparing the 2020/21 financial statements or on the ability to continue to operate as a going concern for a period of 12 months from the date of approval of these financial statements.